gagnebin/gettingcleaningdata/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-These signals were used to estimate variables of the feature vector for each pattern:
+The names of the variables are as followed:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-tBodyAcc-XYZ (units:  'g' gravity units) tGravityAcc-XYZ (units:  'g' gravity units) tBodyAccJerk-XYZ (units:  'g' gravity units) tBodyGyro-XYZ (units: radians/second) tBodyGyroJerk-XYZ (units: radians/second) tBodyAccMag (units:  'g' gravity units) tGravityAccMag (units:  'g' gravity units) tBodyAccJerkMag (units:  'g' gravity units) tBodyGyroMag (units: radians/second) tBodyGyroJerkMag (units: radians/second) fBodyAcc-XYZ (units:  'g' gravity units) fBodyAccJerk-XYZ (units:  'g' gravity units) fBodyGyro-XYZ (units: radians/second) fBodyAccMag (units:  'g' gravity units) fBodyAccJerkMag (units:  'g' gravity units) fBodyGyroMag (units: radians/second) fBodyGyroJerkMag (units: radians/second)

-The set of variables that were estimated from these signals are:
+'-ms' is used to denote 2 computations mean() and std()
+where:
 mean(): Mean of the mean of each variable for each activity for both test and train data std(): Mean of the standard deviation of each variable for each activity for both test and train data

+1. tBodyAcc-ms-XYZ (units:  'g' gravity units)
+1. tGravityAcc-ms-XYZ (units:  'g' gravity units)
+1. tBodyAccJerk-ms-XYZ (units:  'g' gravity units)
+1. tBodyGyro-ms-XYZ (units: radians/second)
+1. tBodyGyroJerk-ms-XYZ (units: radians/second)
+1. tBodyAccMag-ms (units:  'g' gravity units)
+1. tGravityAccMag-ms (units:  'g' gravity units)
+1. tBodyAccJerkMag-ms (units:  'g' gravity units)
+1. tBodyGyroMag-ms (units: radians/second)
+1. tBodyGyroJerkMag-ms (units: radians/second)
+1. fBodyAcc-ms-XYZ (units:  'g' gravity units)
+1. fBodyAcc-meanFreq()-XYZ (units:  'g' gravity units)
+1. fBodyAccJerk-ms-XYZ (units:  'g' gravity units)
+1. fBodyAccJerk-meanFreq()-XYZ (units:  'g' gravity units)
+1. fBodyGyro-ms-XYZ (units: radians/second)
+1. fBodyGyro-meanFreq()-XYZ (units: radians/second)
+1. fBodyAccMag-ms (units:  'g' gravity units)
+1. fBodyAccMag-meanFreq() (units:  'g' gravity units)
+1. fBodyAccJerkMag-ms (units:  'g' gravity units)
+1. fBodyAccJerkMag-ms (units:  'g' gravity units)
+1. fBodyGyroMag-ms (units: radians/second)
+1. fBodyGyroMag-meanFreq() (units: radians/second)
+1. fBodyGyroJerkMag-ms (units: radians/second)
+1. fBodyGyroJerkMag-meanFreq() (units: radians/second)

+To avoid confusion with the columns' names the second mean() was ignored, but in the README.md it's the "mean of the mean" and the "mean of the std" which are diplayed in the data set.

 The tidy data sets contains only means of measurement for each activity for both test and train data for each subject.

 ### Summary of how the data were tidied